daniel1noble/plasticity_fluc_meta/README.md

 This repository contains data and R code for the associated manuscript.

 Clayton W. Stocker, Stephanie M. Bamford, Miki Jahn, Geoffrey P. F. Mazué, Amanda K. Pettersen, Daniel Ritchie, Alexander Rubin, Daniel W.A.
-Noble^*^, Frank Seebacher^*^.
+Noble*, Frank Seebacher*.
 (2025) Temperature variability does not impact the capacity for phenotypic plasticity in ectotherms – a meta-analysis.
 Ecology Letters.

 Please email frank.seebacher@sydney.edu.au or daniel.noble@anu.edu.au for any inquiries.